radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 ### (Optional) Configuring Instance Subclusters of RadiantOne

+>[!note]
->**Note – As of RadiantOne v7.4.2, instances are no longer created and deleted via the Main Control Panel.
+>As of RadiantOne v7.4.2, instances are no longer created and deleted via the Main Control Panel.
 Instead, they are now installed and uninstalled using the RadiantOne Instance Manager utility.
-For details on installing Instances, see the RadiantOne Installation Guide.**
+For details on installing Instances, see the RadiantOne Installation Guide.

 RadiantOne instance subclusters are used to address a very small set of use cases: